These guides are AI-generated educational summaries — not legal or medical advice.

 Demonstrating maximum ROM during the exam rather than functional ROM on a typical or worst day

-Why: Veterans sometimes try to appear capable during the exam by pushing through pain to demonstrate full ROM.
+Veterans sometimes try to appear capable during the exam by pushing through pain to demonstrate full ROM.
 This results in an artificially high ROM measurement that does not reflect actual daily functional capacity, leading to an underrated shoulder or arm condition.

-Do this instead: Stop the movement when pain begins and tell the examiner 'this is where I feel pain.'
+Instead: Stop the movement when pain begins and tell the examiner 'this is where I feel pain.'
 Under DeLuca v.
 Brown, the ratable ROM is the point at which pain limits further motion, not the anatomical maximum.
 Your exam should reflect your worst day, not your best performance.

 Impact: Musculoskeletal residual ratings (shoulder, arm)